namtoki/English/stock/02_vocablary/emotion.md

   - (go | be) over the top
     - I went over the top at my child's sports day.
     - I think painting every wall in the house bright yellow is a bit over the top.
+- めんどくさい
+  - fiddly
+    - He is asking so many questions and it's so fiddly
+  - hassle
+    - What a hassle!
+I can't even figure out how to answer this question.